cert-manager/website/content/docs/configuration/issuer-and-clusterissuer-resources/README.md

 ---
-title: Issuer and ClusterIssuer resources
+title: Issuer / ClusterIssuer resources
 description: Configure cert-manager to sign SSL / TLS certificates using the Issuer and ClusterIssuer resources.
 ---

-`Issuers`, and `ClusterIssuers`, are Kubernetes resources that represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
+`Issuers` / `ClusterIssuers`, are Kubernetes resources that represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.